The views expressed by the host of this program documented to me the screws coming loose here.

 It's an attempt to counter the education that they've all had and to get them to wake up and to realize what they must do in order to have a future they anticipate and look forward to.

-I mean, it could be depending on the amount of data you want to uh examine it to be, but just the message is crystal clear.
+I mean, it could be depending on the amount of data you want to examine it to be, but just the message is crystal clear.

-And again, it's called Plum and Deceit.
+And again, it's called plunder and deceit.

 Actually, Mark Levin, the author, Plunder and Deceit.

-It's the best way to describe it.
+Nope, it's the best way to describe it.

-Plunder and deceit is written for young people.
+Plunder and Deceit is written for young people.

 It's an attempt to explain to them how the things they are supporting, they're being exploited, big government making them feel guilty and all that.